-So, when stuck in a rut, here are a few podcast recommendations for writers and self publishers:
+So, when stuck in a rut, here are a few podcast recommendations.
+Best podcasts for writers and self publishers:

 Beautiful Writers Podcast

-With guests like Arianna Huffington, Tom Hanks, Seth Godin or Elizabeth Gilbert, this podcast is a must!
+With guests like Arianna Huffington, Tom Hanks, Seth Godin or Elizabeth Gilbert, this podcast for writers is a must!

 You ever wished you could just sit down with your favourite author and ask all about where he gets his inspiration from or what are his writing habits.
 Writer Linda Sivertsen does just that with her interviews.
 All about finding success, going through failure, mistakes, shortcuts and behind the scenes.
 How to get your work published, how to work with agents and so much more.

 I’m a huge Tom Hanks fan, so this is by far my favorite episode.
 You may know him from his movies but he actually just released a book called Uncommon type.
 Check out Beautiful Writers podcast here.